 a.
 The VPS shall serve as the chairperson of, and coordinate the functions and duties of the Service Committee.
 Furthermore, they must coordinate and approve the activities of programming committees as per 1§2c and serve as ex-oficio chair of every service project.

 b.
 The VPS shall serve as a member of the Executive Committee.

 c.
-The VPS shall appoint, with the approval of the Active Brotherhood, the scouting representative.
+The VPS shall appoint, with the approval of the Active Brotherhood, the Scouting Representative and the Relay Chair .

 d.
 The VPS shall appoint, in conjunction with the Service Secretary and with the approval of the Active Brotherhood, the Distinguished Service Key Chairperson.